 You can see the range of APRs a credit card offers, but you won’t know the exact APR you qualify for until your credit card application is approved.
 At that time, the credit card issuer will let you know the terms you were approved for, including the interest rate and the credit limit.
 You can improve your chances of qualifying for a lower interest rate by improving your credit score.

-Comparing Credit Card APRs
+Compare Credit Card APRs

-Make sure you’re looking at the same types of credit card to get a fair comparison.
-Compare cash rewards credit cards to other cash rewards credit cards, travel credit cards to other travel credit cards, and so on.
+Make sure you’re looking at the same types of credit cards to get a fair comparison.
+Compare cash rewards credit cards to other cash rewards credit cards, travel credit cards to other travel credit cards, and like with like.